rayhan999/rayhan999/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp;  I’m **good** in **Web Development** and currently learning **Front-End Web Development** With React.Js💪.
 - 🌱 &nbsp; Enthusiast in Machine Learning and Artificial Intelligence .
+- 👨‍💻 &nbsp; All of my projects are available at my [portfolio](https://rayhan-mahi.vercel.app/)
+- 👯 &nbsp; Open to discuss about any startup idea
 - ✍️ &nbsp; Watching Anime, TV series and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 <br>